cr1m31/TiLove2d/README.md

 ---------------------------------------------------------------------------------
 Install:
-Download the library by clicking on the
+Download TiLove2d in Github by selecting the "<>Code" tab then click on the "Code" button and choose "Download Zip".
+Then unzip this folder and you can rename